-IPEC is a manufacturing company founded in 2004.
-The company specializes in processing and pyrolysis of organic waste to produce liquid fuel, a high-carbon solid residue and metal.
+IPEC was founded in 2004 and specializes in handling organic waste.
+The scope of its activities lies in treatment of organic wastes of different types with recovery of liquid fuel, biochar and gas.
+In 2012 the company joined the Safe Technologies Industrial Group.
 In 2012, the company joined Safe Technologies Industrial Group.
 IPEC specialists have developed and established production of pyrolysis plants of TDP type at the production facilities of the ST-Arsenal Metal Processing Plant.

 The equipment is designed for processing of any organic waste – oil sludge, rubber, plastic, polyethylene, etc.

 ST-Arsenal is a production site equipped with the most up-to-date equipment, it has own machine shop and an extensive fleet of specialized equipment that allows IPEC specialists to implement turnkey projects from the manufacture of plants to the full range of logistics and construction-installation works in the shortest possible terms.

 It is worth noting that, IPEC conducts tests at the production site on the existing TDP plant upon the customer’s request.
 We are always ready to arrange pilot launches on the selected raw materials, so each customer can be sure of the positive result of processing.
 This approach, combined with many years of experience, guarantees high quality and reliability of the equipment manufactured.

 The pyrolysis technology offered by IPEC is a unique development in the Russian market.
 The Thermal Decomposition Plant (TDP) is designed for treatment and pyrolysis of organic waste:

 - oil sludge, drill cuttings on a hydrocarbon and salt basis